Most nights I end up spooning a little body into mine as he crawls into bed with me, and my husband bed hops to the couch.

 I know I will be a sucker for the co-sleep thing tonight, too.

 But hey, nothing lasts forever.
-And this goes for those morning kisses, too.
+And that goes for those morning kisses, too.